Quantum Ensemble for Classification: Experiments

 \section{Experiments}

 To test how our framework for quantum ensemble works in practice, we implemented the circuit illustrated in Figure \ref{circuit:quantum_ensemble} using IBM qiskit \cite{Qiskit}.
-Then, we conducted experiments on simulated data to show that $(i)$ one execution of a quantum classifier allows retrieving the ensemble prediction, and that $(ii)$ the ensemble outperforms the single model.
+Then, we conducted experiments on simulated and real-world dataset to show that $(i)$ one execution of a quantum classifier allows retrieving the ensemble prediction, and that $(ii)$ the ensemble outperforms the single model.